17 Things to Know Before Renting a Car in Milan Italy

 Is Uber available in Milan?

-Uber and other taxi apps are easily available in Milan but they are not as convenient as in many other countries.
-They have more or less the same rates as taxis.
+Uber and other taxi apps are easily available in Milan, but they are not as convenient as in many other countries.
+They have rates that are comparable to those of taxis.

 Is a taxi expensive in Milan?